geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 And what these things do is make loads be the square root, because it's a square.
 For the DSP, you have to do shift.
 You can do these shifts in these registers.
-And yeah, I'm not really sure how we're going to express that yet in UOPs and stuff.
+And yeah, I'm not really sure how we're going to express that yet in UOps and stuff.
 So that's part two.
 Well, I guess part two is hope the compiler can do it, and then part three is do it ourselves.
 Yeah, so that's that.